cklanac/cklanac.github.io/_posts/2015-12-29-create-digital-ocean-droplet.md

 ---
 layout: post
 title: Create Digital Ocean Droplet
 ---

+One of the tasks of wrapping up my last project was to write up some documentation on how I created the D.O.
+Droplet and configured the server.
+The project was a fairly simple Craft CMS site, so nothing crazy complex there.
+But I also added some notes on protecting important bits like database passwords by storing them in the apache config.

 ## Create SSH Keys before creating a Droplet
 Create your SSH keys before you create the droplet.
 This will allow you to easily add the keys when creating the droplet.
 [Create SSH  Keys]({% post_url 2015-04-01-create-ssh-keys %})